vijaysharma9/wpjmcl/readme.txt

 = 1.15.2 =
 * Fix - Only load widget files once.
-* Fix - Pass Job and Resume ID to login page.
+* Fix - Pass Job and Company ID to login page.
 * Fix - Meta retrieval with paid listings.

 = 1.15.1 =
-* Fix - Resume download link when previewing.
+* Fix - Company download link when previewing.
 * Dev - Moved company_manager_company_submitted to match WPJM core.

 = 1.15.0 =
 * Feature - Force apply with company setting will now force before applications plugin can be used as well.
 * Tweak - Deeper integration with applications.
 * Tweak - Improved 'apply' step after company submission.
 Now uses job_apply shortcode to keep things DRY.
 * Tweak - Split apply with company settings.
-"Force Resume Creation" to make users submit companies before they can see apply forms, and "Force Apply with Resume" to force the company manager apply form to be used regardless of other installed plugins.
+"Force Company Creation" to make users submit companies before they can see apply forms, and "Force Apply with Company" to force the company manager apply form to be used regardless of other installed plugins.
 * Tweak - Attachments.

 = 1.14.0 =